molily/molily.de/_posts/2020-11-21-testing-angular.md

 );
 ```

-The function is a predicate.
-The function is called for each request, decides whether the candidate matches and returns a boolean.
+This predicate function is called for each request, decides whether the candidate matches and returns a boolean.

 This lets you sift through all requests programmatically and check all criteria.
 The candidate is an [HttpRequest](https://angular.io/api/common/http/HttpRequest) instance with properties like `method`, `url`, `headers`, `body`, `params`, etc.